-To apply for China visa, validity of the passport must be more than 6 months.
+To apply for China visa, the validity of the passport must be more than 6 months.
 The normal Chinese visas applied and issued from Chinese foreign missions abroad are not valid to enter Tibet from Kathmandu.

-For the visa procedure, we need following information at least a month prior to your arrival date in Tibet.
+For the visa procedure, we need the following information at least a month prior to your arrival date in Tibet.